YSI EXO Sonde Cable Reels

 Stock Check Availability

 YSI Integrated Systems & Services offers the ability to integrate a YSI field cable into a manual, hand crank cable reel assembly.
 This cable reel gives a customer the ability to conduct a manual profile of a water column using a YSI EXO sonde and a YSI handheld device.
 The cable reel consists of a slip ring containing 6 conductors specifically designed for the YSI EXO sonde.
-It’s designed to fit up to 500 feet (152 meters) in cable length.
+It’s designed to work with EXO field cables up to 100m in length.
+A standard YSI field cable for the EXO sonde can be purchased at the same time as the cable reel.

 Select Options